IamMiMiMo/solidstate/README.md

 4. Go to settings->reading, change "Your homepage displays" option to "A static page"

-5. "Homepage" select "Home", "Posts page" select "Blog", save it after you done
+5. "Homepage" --> "Home", "Posts page" --> "Blog", save it after you done

 ## License

-As inherit from HTML5 UP, this theme will be remain in [The Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).
+As inherited from HTML5 UP, this theme remains in [The Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).

 That means, you can